Vytautas2025/demo-repo/README.md

 ## Subfolder

-Watch tutorial on Youtubegit add and learn how to use GitHub and Git
+Watch tutorial on Youtube

+## Local Development

+1. Open index.html in your browser